ferencbenko/muki/README.md

 ## 📚 API Documentation

-Once the backend is running, visit http://localhost:3000/api-docs to explore the API using Swagger UI.
-The documentation includes:
+Once the backend is running, visit http://localhost:3000/api-docs to explore the API using Swagger UI

-- Available endpoints
-- Request/response schemas
-- Try-it-out functionality
-- Authentication requirements